even4void/aliquote/content/post/vim-clangd.md

 I removed a few unused packages, as usual.
 I tried a few other ones, because why not.
 The most surprising finding was that the successor of ['hrsh7th/nvim-compe'] (now defunct), which is what I use as a basic completion engine for all things related to LSP, buffer and command-line management, is [nvim-cmp].
 It is maintained by the same author but this plugin is just asking us to install a ton of additional plugins (e.g., one for LSP stuff, one for buffer, one for `:` stuff, and so on).
 I can understand why (one target, one package), but I find it weird that we can't get a unified UI for things like completion.
 After all, we only have to manage one package to get all LSP settings, isn't it?
 Anyway, I tried this approach and just gave up: too much noise (why do we need to enable a snippet engine system, even if we don't need one, BTW?), not that many improvements over my bare use of completion needs.
 I reverted back to `nvim-compe`.

-Later on, I wanted to test my c/c++ config more extensively.
+Later on, I wanted to test my c/c++ config more extensively, with two prerequisites: It should rely on clang-based workflow, and it should support both standard Makefile (for C) and CMake (for C and C++, but since I don't do C++ the later is mostly to ensure that I can compile others' codebase).

 I came across a lot of posts dealing with how to setup Vim or Neovim and LSP/Clangd.
 I already had the bare config for ['neovim/nvim-lspconfig'], which is (mostly):

 ```lua
 local nvim_lsp = require('lspconfig')